 It may be “old” news (anything older than 30 days is old news), but the recent Wells Fargo scandal highlights the need for more Wall Street scrutiny.
-Wells Fargo, one of the oldest, most respected names in the brokerage business got it’s hand caught in the cookie jar.
+Wells Fargo, one of the oldest, most respected names in the brokerage business got its hand caught in the cookie jar.

 Over 5000 advisors nationwide involved in fraudulent practices…a $185 million dollar fine and refunds of over $5 million in fees wrongly charged to customers.
 2 Million Bogus accounts created because of company incentives or fear of losing their jobs.
-Oh, and by the way, The $124 million payday for the Executive who led the Wells Fargo fake account division! (http://money.cnn.com/2016/09/08/investing/wells-fargo-created-phony-accounts-bank-fees/)
+Oh, and by the way, The $124 million paydays for the Executive who led the Wells Fargo fake account division! (http://money.cnn.com/2016/09/08/investing/wells-fargo-created-phony-accounts-bank-fees/)

-to “buy back” their own stock instead of expanding and creating jobs as the “cheap money” was intended for, the Fed issuing bonds and then buying them back-essentially printing money- Now the un-professional investor must look over his shoulder at his broker!
+Not only do Investors need to worry about a market that many people think is rigged in favor of the large investor and investor banks (Like Wells Fargo), ie. The Fed holding interest rates down for political reasons, Companies using that “cheap money” to “buy back” their own stock instead of expanding and creating jobs as the “cheap money” was intended for, the Fed issuing bonds and then buying them back-essentially printing money- Now the un-professional investor must look over his shoulder at his broker!

-Talk about a stacked deck… No guarantees of anything EXCEPT Risk, fees and commissions (whether the account grows or has losses).
+Talk about a stacked deck… No guarantees of anything EXCEPT Risk, fees, and commissions (whether the account grows or has losses).
 What are you paying for anyway?

 Yes, there are “bad apples” in every industry, but I can’t think of any industry that does more to police its own than the Insurance Industry.
 Each State has its own dedicated Department of Insurance presided over its own Insurance commissioner.